Best Vitamins for Teeth & Gums

 The enamel covering your teeth contains a protein called keratin, which needs vitamin A for its formation.
 Studies have shown that a deficiency of vitamin A may be connected to enamel hypoplasia (a developmental defect that results in thin enamel) and impaired tooth formation.

 Secondly, vitamin A helps with saliva production.
 This is important because an adequate flow of saliva prevents dry mouth (a common cause of dental problems) and washes harmful acids off the teeth.

 Vitamin A also supports the production of the oral mucous that coats our cheeks and gums, protecting them from disease and infection.

-What to eat: Foods rich in vitamin A tend to be orange in color, which makes them easy to identify!
+What to eat: Foods rich in beta-carotene (a precursor to vitamin A) tend to be orange in color, which makes them easy to identify!
 Things like sweet potatoes, carrots, pumpkin, and cantaloupe are all good sources of beta-carotene which gets converted to the active form of vitamin A. To consume vitamin A directly, you need to consume animal foods.
 High levels can also be found in egg yolks and oily fish.

 Recommended vitamin A supplement: